RECONSIDERING “FORWARD AND UP”

 This limited conception of “forward and up” which ascribes it primarily, or only, to an upright relationship to the ground (or to a seat) could also be a reason why many people see the Technique as advocating a “right position” or “alignment” that you try to maintain in whatever you do—the visible result of which is so often scoffed at by those who find many Alexander students, trainees, and teachers seeming merely to be holding themselves “straight” all the time.

-While our uprightness is obviously a remarkable asset, it’s hardly our only option for movement and behavior (as Raymond Dart so eloquently pointed out in his numerous Alexander-related writings).
+While our uprightness is obviously a remarkable asset, it’s hardly our only option for movement and behavior (as anatomy professor Raymond Dart so eloquently pointed out in his numerous Alexander-related writings).
 And unless we have some way of defining, describing and directing “forward and up” that’s not based solely on being in the gravitational vertical for its conceptual and proprioceptive operation, I fear that we are severely limiting ourselves—and the scope of the Technique.

-I suggest, then, that this more realistic and practical view of “forward and up” requires a subtler understanding of the nature of directing and of its influence upon our head (and therefore upon the whole of us) tha those views fostered the way this direction has often been explained.** Meanwhile, as I go on keeping my low-crawl in shape to demonstrate my Army anecdote to my Alexander students some thirty years later, I’m glad to report that I seem to become more and more effective at it by continuing to avoid the idea of directing my head “forward and up” exclusively in terms of my being upright.
+I suggest, then, that this more realistic and practical view of “forward and up” requires a subtler understanding of the nature of directing and of its influence upon our head (and therefore upon the whole of us) than those views fostered by the way this direction has often been explained.** Meanwhile, as I go on keeping my low-crawl in shape to demonstrate my Army anecdote to my Alexander students some thirty years later, I’m glad to report that I seem to become more and more effective at it by continuing to avoid the idea of directing my head “forward and up” exclusively in terms of my being upright.
 And, after all, how do I know that low-crawl won’t still come in handy in case I again find myself having to pass underneath rapid machine-gun fire or the like?